coralproject/design/process.md

-When reaching out to help contribute with design, please let us know which area you would like to be involved in and follow the directions on the [contribute](contribute.md) page to get involved.

 ## User Research
 #### Interviews
 Qualitative data gathered over the past year from exploratory conversations with more than 300 people in over 175 organizations from more than 25 countries.